david4096/huggingface-rdf-paper/paper/paper.md

 In addition to Hugging Face, Croissant has been integrated into several major dataset repositories, including Google Dataset Search, Kaggle, and OpenML.
 These integrations enhance dataset discoverability and accessibility by allowing users to search for Croissant-formatted datasets across various platforms.
 The adoption of Croissant by these repositories highlights its growing significance in the data management landscape.
 Although Croissant is implemented in JSON-LD rather than RDF, this represents a significant step forward in standardizing dataset metadata.
 The use of JSON-LD facilitates broad adoption and improved interoperability, laying the groundwork for future advancements in dataset metadata management.

-# Challenges and Limitations of the Current Approach**
+# Challenges and Limitations of the Current Approach

 ## A New Standardized Vocabulary

-Croissant introduces a controlled vocabulary aimed at providing a structured approach to dataset metadata[Akhtar2024-fo].
+Croissant introduces a controlled vocabulary aimed at providing a structured approach to dataset metadata[@Akhtar2024-fo].
 However, some of these vocabulary types are specific to the JSON-LD format and were not initially designed as RDF triples.
 This results in certain types of metadata that are unique to the Croissant implementation and may not align with more broadly accepted standards.
 The local nature of these types can lead to difficulties in standardizing and integrating metadata across different platforms.
 For example, the JSON-LD format’s flexibility allows for custom types and attributes that do not always map neatly onto established RDF vocabularies, potentially limiting interoperability with other metadata systems.

 ## Croissant Schema Limitations